Bradley Vincent

 Bradley Vincent (born 30 November 1991) is a South African-Mauritian competitive swimmer.
 He competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's 100 metre freestyle.

 He starts at the Swimming World Cup 2017 and broke his own record (22,82) about 50m Freestyle.

-In October 2022, he was handed a 3-year ban by the Mauritian Olympic Committee for misconduct during the Commonwealth Games 2022 in Birmingham.
+In October 2022, he was handed a 3-year ban by the Mauritian Olympic Committee for gross misconduct during the Commonwealth Games 2022 in Birmingham.